Paras9069/terraform-script-to-configure-aws-/README.md

-# Terraform Script to Configure AWS Infrastructure
+# Terraform Script to Configure AWS S3 bucket

 This repository contains Terraform scripts to configure AWS infrastructure resources using Infrastructure as Code (IaC).